 Introduction to advanced genetic laboratory techniques and processes.
 Lectures will cover applications of genetic techniques and biotechnology as well as ethics issues regarding the use of these technologies.
-Specific topics will include: animal forensics, recombinant and transgenic theory, quantitative/molecular genetics, biotechnology and molecular ecology.
+Specific topics will include: animal forensics, recombinant and transgenic theory, genomics/ bioformatics, biotechnology and molecular ecology.